Early History Sheriff Keller Sheriff Bechtel Current Office & Personnel Perkins County Sheriff's

 Currently the Perkins County Sheriff's Office is located on the third floor of the Perkins County Courthouse in Grant, Nebraska.
 The current Courthouse does not have jail facilities so all prisoners are transported and held at the Keith County Jail in Ogallala, Nebraska.

-There are currently nine people on staff at the Perkins County Sheriff's Office on a full-time basis.
-This staff includes: Sheriff James D. Brueggeman, Chief Deputy Sheriff Kip A. Bradley, Sergeant Kristopher K. Larson, Deputy Jeffrey S. Miller, Deputy Casey D. Griffin, Administrative Assist Karon Harris, Communications Supervisor Karith Williams, Dispatcher Tammy Terry, Dispatcher Brian Pankonin, Dispatcher Melissa Dolezal, and Dispatcher Rebecca Uehling.
+There are currently twelve people on staff at the Perkins County Sheriff's Office on a full-time basis.
+This staff includes: Sheriff James D. Brueggeman, Chief Deputy Sheriff Jeffrey S. Miller, Deputy Casey D. Griffin, Deputy Justin E. Mueller, Deputy Duncan C. Einspahr, Victim Advocate and Diversion Officer Angel Anderson, Administrative Assist Karon Harris, Communications Supervisor Karith Williams, Dispatcher Tammy Terry, Dispatcher Melissa Dolezal, Dispatcher Brandon Lehl, and Dispatcher Joseph Ray.

 Back To Top